 - The male magnificent frigatebirds on North Seymour start flaunting their red pouches

-- Southern migrant birds have started their journey toward the north and Galapagos is a rest stop for such birds.
-Some species of whales and dolphins also follow this pattern of migration.
+- Southern migrant birds have started their journey toward the north and Galapagos is a rest stop for such birds

-- Some groups of humpback whales that migrate up to equatorial latitudes along the coast of Ecuador can reach the Galapagos
+- Groups of humpback whales that migrate up to equatorial latitudes along the coast of Ecuador can reach the Galapagos

 The male magnificent frigatebirds on North Seymour start flaunting their red pouches in June.